jupyter/governance/bootstrapping_decision_making.md

 # Bootstrapping Decision Making Bodies

-As the new Jupyter governance model is approved and implemented, one of the tasks that Jupyter Subprojects will have is to establish a formal decision making body.
+As the new Jupyter governance model is approved and implemented, Jupyter Subprojects will have to establish a formal decision making body.
 There are a number of challenges associated with this:

 - We are moving from an informal model where most Subprojects do not have a formal decision making body, to the formal one described in the Decision Making Guidelines.
 - Most Subprojects do not have a well defined decision making body today.